 * * * * *

 Let's consider national politics.
 It is said that many voters have lost faith in the system, which doesn't work for them, and which is rigged in favor of the rich and powerful.
 You read about this over and over again.
 Taking that as a starting point, one might proceed by making a list of requirements for a system that did work.
 Getting that far others might do as well, but usually this is done piecemeal rather than taking all the requirements together as a whole.
 The next step would occur to economists but likely not others.
-We need to ask, re the requirements as a whole feasible, meaning they can all be satisfied by a functional system, or are they infeasible, meaning taken together it is not possible to satisfy them all?
+We need to ask, are the requirements as a whole feasible, meaning they can all be satisfied by a functional system, or are they infeasible, meaning taken together it is not possible to satisfy them all?

 As I said, we often don't ask this question.
 If we did and we found that the answer is that the system is infeasible, the next step in the process entails going back to the requirements and looking for candidates that can be deleted from the list, while still maintaining that the remainder are sufficient for making the system work.
 With fewer requirements, it is easier to get feasibility.
 One can then envision an iterative process that looks for the best possible feasible solution.
 Let me illustrate with what I hope is a simple example.

-Whether Democrat or Republican, people would agree that one important goal is for anyone willing and able to work is that they can find a decent paying job.
+Whether Democrat or Republican, people would agree that one important goal is for anyone willing and able to work to be able to find a decent paying job.
 The Democrats argue for raising the minimum wage as part of the solution.
 A substantial minimum wage ensures that the pay is adequate for the work done.
 If the person can find work at the minimum wage, then clearly it will be effective in providing a decent job.
 But what if the person can't find work?
 One possible retort, one I have never heard anyone argue for but on one level makes sense, is to have the minimum wage indexed to the unemployment rate - a low unemployment rate means a high minimum wage and vice versa.
 Another possible retort, and again I have never heard anyone argue for this, is that the minimum wage stays fixed but wage subsidies are available to employers and those subsidies are indexed by the unemployment rate, so the taxpayer pays some of the wage when the labor market is soft, but not otherwise.
 The way the argument normally goes, the minimum wage looks like a free lunch.
 It raises worker incomes and doesn't cost the taxpayer a dime.
 Once you realize that the free lunch is often not feasible, you are probably willing to entertain other policies that ask for taxpayer assistance to make the economy work better, such as a major increase in public works.
 But if you do that, do you still need to raise the minimum wage?